Adding Datasets

 2On the Details tab, click the Place Georeference Origin Here button.

 The city will flip upright.
 If the scene turns black, it’s probably because it’s nighttime in Melbourne.
-Try adjusting the Solar Time property on the CesiumSunSky.
+Try setting the Time Zone property on the CesiumSunSky to 10.
+It's found in the Date and Time section on the Details panel.
+See Using a Geospatially Accurate Sun for more details.

 The Place Georeference Origin Here button didn’t just change the orientation.
 If you watched closely, you may have noticed that the Origin Latitude, Origin Longitude, and Origin Height fields below the button also changed when you pressed it.
 In precise terms, the button repositioned the coordinate system of the Unreal Engine level so that its center point, (0, 0, 0), is located exactly where the camera was located previously.
 And it aligned the Unreal axes so that +X points to the East at that point, +Y points to the South, and +Z points up.